djacquel/pygmeeweb.com/_posts/2013-10-14-cms-day06-data-fixtures.markdown

 Now if you run a :
 {% highlight bash %}
+# to run all our fixtures all over our app
 app/console doctrine:fixtures:load

+# or just a specific fixture
+app/console doctrine:fixtures:load --fixtures=src/Application/Sonata/UserBundle/DataFixtures/ORM/

+# multiple fixtures
+php app/console doctrine:fixtures:load --fixtures=/path/to/fixture1 --fixtures=/path/to/fixture2 --append
 {% endhighlight %}

-You will have database populated with three users.
 This will be useful to populate our database with known datas each time we run a test.

 To make that our fixtures are loaded for each Feature, we'll uncomment the four last lines in our behat.yml file: